AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Data

-There are two ways to create data for a Tag Cloud: you can add either a list of words of a text.
+There are two ways to create data for a Tag Cloud: you can add either a list of words or a text.

-When you add a list of words, like in the sample from [Quick Start](#quick_start), you have to specify their frequencies.
+When you add a list of words (or other elements), like in the sample from [Quick Start](#quick_start), you have to specify their frequencies.
 Use the following data fields:

 * **x** to set words
 * **value** to set frequencies